100 Notable alumni of

 -

-Chandler James Jones is an American professional football defensive end.
+Chandler James Jones is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Syracuse Orange and was selected by the New England Patriots in the first round of the 2012 NFL draft.
-He has also played for the Arizona Cardinals and the Las Vegas Raiders.
+He also played for the Arizona Cardinals and the Las Vegas Raiders.

 -